gregory3/SP/README.md

 * When you finish a ToDo that's assigned to you, and you think it's ready to go into the develop branch, then navigate [HERE](https://github.com/partlows/SEProject-GroceryGuru/compare) to create a new pull request.
 * This will compare your branch with the develop branch.
 Enter the information that you want to give, and add the recipents to the pull   request and it will send out a message asking the recipients to view your code.
 * Once it gets approval from one of the recipients it will be merged into the develop branch.
 This is just a little safeguard, and         it helps get another pair or pairs of eyes looking at what you've done

+***Things to Remember While Coding***
+* Don't push anything that you didn't work on.
+Some files get modified because of updates to the ide or whatnot, so if you didn't touch   a file don't push it.
+* Merge conflicts will happen, and it's a good thing to know how to handle those.
+Merge conflicts happen when a a file is modified by     two different developers.
+* You have to solve this before any pulling or pushing happens, and a lot of git tools will have built in merge conflict resolution.
+* Just make sure you don't overwrite what the other person did